dibyendumajumdar/ray/README.md

 function `rayPltPS()` was changed to permit overwriting previously existing output files.
 Several other erroneous `free()` operations were found, and then a systematic search found all memory leaks. -Don Wells

+## Additional Notes

+The software was obtained from NRAO ftp site.
+The original author is [Donald C. Wells](https://www.cv.nrao.edu/~dwells/).